eleev/swift-design-patterns/Common Design Patterns/Behavioral/Iterator/Iterator.md

     }
 }
 ```
-The presented `BooksIterator` struct adds an ability to iterate thtough `books` array by implementing a single required method of the `IteratorProtocol` called `next`.
-Inside this method we describe which element will be returned next by impelmenting our custom logic.
+The presented `BooksIterator` struct adds an ability to iterate through `books` array by implementing a single required method of the `IteratorProtocol` called `next`.
+Inside this method we describe which element will be returned next by implementing  our custom logic.

 However we cannot use our `Books` type in a `for-each` loop yet, we need to conform to another protocol called `Sequence`.